RicoJia/ricojia.github.io/_posts/2024/2024-01-05-cpp-virtual.markdown

 layout: post
 title: C++ Virtual Keyword - Virtual Functions and Virtual Inheritance
 date: '2024-01-05 13:19'
-excerpt: Virtual is virtually complicated
+excerpt: Virtual is virtually complicated.
+Dynamic Dispatch, Dreadful Diamond Derivative (DDD) Problem ...
 comments: true
 ---

 ## Introduction

 The virutal keyword is very versatile.
-Basically, it is to ensure the correct function or base class is inherited.
+A really short and nasty summary is, it is to ensure the correct functions or base class is inherited / loaded during runtime.

 ## Virtual Functions

+In Computer science, **dispatching** is the action of selecting which polymorphic function to call [2].
+In C++, there are static dispatching (like templates) and dynamic dispatching (polymorphism).
+In static dispatching, the dispatched function is known during compile time, whereas in dynamic dispatching, the dispatched function won't be known until the runtime type of an object is known.
+This way, polymorphism could become useful when we have different types of objects with inheritance, and want to call their corresponding versions of a function.

-Each class has a virtual table (vtable) that stores pointers to all virtual functions' addresses.
+The mechanism of dynamic dispatching in C++ is through a virtual function table (vtable), which stores pointers to all virtual functions' addresses.
 Vtable will only be looked up when polymorphism is used.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/204338dc-a36d-4dfc-80a9-d0dcba31eec2" height="400"/>